GreenIron/FAA-NLP-Project/README.md

 ### Working with a subset: AC, ORDER, HANDBOOK, AIP, AIM, FAR
 The DRS database is made of various document types that do not belong to the same usage domain (e.g. space travels vs. civil flights).
 Some documents are also a mere database (e.f.
 PMA).

 I decided to focus on a subset of core-engineering-aviation-knowledge documents.
 Those documents are also generally well written and contain detailed answers (important for LLM performance).
 The main issue is that I had to develop a manual tool to split those documents into sub-sections (also very important for LLM performance).
+This took me a while using regex, see [#92](./92_split_paragraphs.ipynb).
 Many of those documents (e.g. AC 29 which is about 1000 pages) deal with many topics.
 * [Advisory Circulars](https://www.faa.gov/regulations_policies/advisory_circulars/) provide guidance to operators, maintainers, installers, applicants...
 * [Orders](https://www.faa.gov/regulations_policies/orders_notices/) detail procedures that the FAA follows.
 * [Handbooks](https://www.faa.gov/regulations_policies/handbooks_manuals) explain basic aeronautics knowledge.